jadecobra/python_tdd_exercises/source/sleep duration.rst

        E       AssertionError: '-1 day, 14:01:00' != '-9:-59:00'

-  here, our expected values are still based on the way we were calculating the duration, subtracting the hour from hour and minute from minute independently.
+  here, our expected values are still based on the how we calculated the duration earlier, subtracting the hour from hour and minute from minute independently.
 * update the calculation to be more accurate by using the ``get_datetime_object`` function from ``sleep_duration.py``

   .. code-block:: python